-This post contains affiliate links on products I recommend.
+This post contains affiliate links to products I recommend.
 Upon purchase, I earn a small commission at no extra cost to you.

 Do Polyethylene (PE or PEX) Pipes Leach Chemicals?

-The usual fittings are brass contain some lead, plastic PPSU fittings are preferred.
+The usual fittings are brass which (almost always) contains some lead, plastic PPSU fittings are preferred, if possible.
 Errors in the fitting install can lead to leaks.